cs161-staff/course-site-template/README.md

  - Nothing, which will merge the next time the cron job is ran.

 For example, to schedule a PR to merge on June 16th at midnight in your specified timezone, the last line of a PR should be `/schedule 2025-06-16`.
 The workflow will add a comment to your PR confirming that it is scheduled.

+## Accessibility

+This template, as a whole, is built and tested to comply with WCAG 2.2 AA.
+Most default colors on the site are WCAG 2.2 AAA compliant, but we have not rigorously tested for AAA compliance.
+As you develop and add features to the template or to your own course website, you should make an effort to validate that your changes continue to comply with WCAG.
+The best way to do this is to utilize an automatic accessibility checker.
+We recommend using Axe Devtools ([Chrome Webstore](https://chromewebstore.google.com/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US&pli=1), [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/)), and the built-in Firefox Accessibility tab.

+While having a complete understanding of WCAG is difficult, and utilizing automatic checking can help, here are some common pitfalls to look out for:
+* All interactive material should be keyboard accessible, and should have a unique label.
+This is to say, all link text and button text should be unique.
+Wherever it is not convenient to have the physical text that appears on the page be unique, the `aria-label` property may be used to specify a different message that is shown to accessibility devices (e.g. `Slides` may appear on the page many times, so long as each instance has a unique aria-label, such as `Slides for Lecture 1`).
+* All interactive material should be self-descriptive.
+  * It is bad practice for your markdown to look like this:
+    ```markdown
+    Sign in by filling out the Google Form [here](https://forms.google.com).
+    ```
+    Instead, you should aim to have descriptive labeling such as this:
+    ```markdown
+    Use the [Weekly Attendance Form](https://forms.google.com) to sign in.
+    ```
+* All headings should proceed in logical order (e.g. The heading that follows an `h2` should be an `h3`, or anything above an `h3` if the content is semantically not a sub-heading.
+The heading that directly follows an `h2` should never be an `h4`, `h5`, or `h6`).
+* All colors on the page must meet [minimum contrast guidelines](https://www.w3.org/WAI/standards-guidelines/act/rules/afw4f7/) for AA compliance and [enhanced contrast guidelines](https://www.w3.org/WAI/standards-guidelines/act/rules/09o5cg/) for AAA compliance.
+* All images must have an `alt` tag set, which offers a detailed description of the image for someone who is visually impaired.

+If you are interested in learning more about WCAG, you can check out the [WCAG 2.2 Standard](https://www.w3.org/TR/WCAG22/).

 ## Start of Semester Setup